Osso/redbaron/docs/querying.rst

 If the default tested attribute is different, it will be shown in :file:`.help()`.
-For now, the 2 only cases where this happens is on class node and funcdef node where the attribute is "name".
+For now, the 2 only cases where this happens is on class node and def node where the attribute is "name".

 .. ipython:: python